 - Can I drink the water?

-Please stick to filter or bottled water in Rio and Iguazu Falls.
+Please stick to filter or bottled water in Iguazu Falls.
 However, Patagonia is one of the few destinations where it is generally ok to drink from the tap, although you may choose to filter your water with a device brought from home or purchase bottled water.

 - What vaccines do I need?